vkmaurya09/coditas-assignment/README.md

 ## Project Overview

-A RESTful API service that validates Indian PAN (Permanent Account Number) card details along with other user information.
+A RESTful API service that validates Indian PAN card details along with other user information.

 This service is part of the Coditas assignment that demonstrates best practices in Go programming including:
 - RESTful API design